lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 Unlike DTLS and TLS, OSCORE has much smaller overhead for responses than requests.

+## Group OSCORE

+This section analyzes the overhead of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

+TODO

 ## Conclusion

 DTLS 1.2 has quite a large overhead as it uses an explicit sequence number and an explicit nonce.
 TLS 1.2 has significantly less (but not small) overhead.
 TLS 1.3 has quite a small overhead.
 OSCORE and DTLS 1.3 (using the minimal structure) format have very small overhead.